 At least two researchers will complete observation and field notes at each AFC event.
-These notes will then be analysed concomitantly, in order to provide direction for the quality improvement cycle.
+These notes will then be analysed concomitantly, and outcomes will be fed back immediately to the team in Part 1 (those implementing the Action Falls Programme) so they can make changes.